 Phase 1 and more

 I have another completed room that I’ll be sharing soon.
 Our dining room makeover project is complete and is just beyond the arch you see below.
 The little peek into the space shows the flow between the two rooms.
+Update: here is our new dining room!

 A few additional details: